-Is your child complaining that their feet and/or ankle hurt?
-Have you noticed that your child is walking a little, different?
-Muscle fatigue, foot pain, and a change in walking pattern (i.e. their ankle rolls inwards while they walk) could be caused by flat feet.
+Is your child complaining that their feet and/or ankles hurt?
+Have you noticed that your child is walking a little, differently?
+Muscle fatigue, foot pain, and a change in their walking pattern (i.e. their ankle rolls inwards while they walk) could be caused by flat feet.

 If your child has flat feet and is experiencing pain, you need to address the issue ASAP.
 Experiencing pain when walking or running isn’t normal.
 One way of addressing pain and discomfort caused by flat feet is by choosing the right footwear for your child.

 Choosing a shoe that is not only supportive but comfortable will help alleviate the pain children may be experiencing because of their flat feet.
 So we’ve done the work for you and found the best shoes for kids with flat feet to have them feel comfortable (and look good, too!)

 Before we get to the list, here’s what you need to know about flat feet including how to find out whether or not your child has flat feet, and ways to treat pain caused by flat feet (other than choosing the appropriate footwear).

 IN A HURRY?
 HERE’S OUR TOP PICKS…